 - Melt the butter, vanilla seeds, vanilla pods and chocolate together in a bowl over some hot water (double boiler).
 Stir frequently and once completely melted turn off the heat but keep warm.

 - Beat the eggs and the salt with the paddle attachment for 1 minute on medium speed.

 - Once the eggs are frothy, pour ⅕ of the sugar and continue beating at medium speed.
 Blend for about 2 minutes or until the sugar dissolves.
 Repeat until all of the sugar is dissolved.

 - Once all of the sugar is dissolved continue beating until the eggs double in size and turn pale.
 This takes about 8-10 minutes and should be done on medium speed.

 - Once the eggs are pale and yellow, slowly add in the melted chocolate, butter mixture and continue to mix with the mixer on low speed.
+Dry the bottom of the bowl white chocolate bowl before adding it to the matter to prevent ruining the meringue.
 Remove the vanilla pods from the mixture and stir in the flour.

 - Let the vanilla brownies cool on a resting rack for at least 20 minutes.

 - Cut into 9 squares and try not to eat them all at once!